Frequently Asked Questions about Solution-Focused Brief Therapy and the role of the therapist.

 What if I find the therapy is not for me?

 You do not have to continue the therapy if you feel it is not benefitting you – it’s your therapy.
 There are many different therapies out there and I am happy to discuss these with you if you feel you wish to try something else.
 Nonetheless, it’s worth considering that sometimes during the search for solutions there may be sticky patches, which can feel frustrating and where you may feel you’re not making much progress.
 Sometime too you may decide you’re not quite ready to make the changes or find the solutions your particular problems require.
 In such instances, it may be helpful to discuss this with me in deciding whether you want to continue a bit longer, take a break, or simply find other paths more helpful to you.

 What appointment times can you offer?

 I offer flexible appointment times: day, evening and Saturday morning appointments can be made at any of 3 locations.
 I work in East London (E11 and E18) and the City (Liverpool Street/EC2M).
-If you have difficulty arranging a time at a specific location you may want to choose Skype video as an alternative to face-to-face counselling.
+If you have difficulty arranging a time at a specific location you may want to choose Skype or Zoom online counselling as an alternative to face-to-face counselling.
 It works really well, particularly if you have a busy schedule.